 All such severance payments and benefits are subject to each named executive officer's execution of a general release of claims against us, and their agreement to certain non-compete, non-solicitation and non-disparagement covenants and compliance with certain other provisions set forth in their offer letter or employment agreement and in the Severance Plan.
 The terms of the Severance Plan supersede all prior agreements with our named executive officers, including their respective individual offer letters and employment agreements, with respect to any severance payments and benefits, equity acceleration or posttermination exercise periods to which any such named executive officers may be entitled upon a termination of service or change in control of us.

 Separation Arrangements with Named Executive Officers

-During Fiscal 2023, and during Fiscal 2024 and prior to the date of the filing of this Proxy Statement, we entered into the following arrangements with our named executive officers in connection with their termination of employment.
+During Fiscal 2024 we entered into the following arrangements with our named executive officers in connection with their termination of employment.